fiddleplum/modern-app/README.md

 ## Managing Your Node Modules

-This uses `npm shrinkwrap` so when you run `npm install` you may not have the latest versions of your dependencies, and you'll want to update them.
+You can use `npm shrinkwrap` so when you run `npm install` you may not have the latest versions of your dependencies, and you'll want to update them.
 To see which modules are out of date you can run `npm outdated`.
 Then for each outdated module you can run `npm update <module name>`.
 At the end, after you have verified everything works well, you can run `npm shrinkwrap` to shrinkwrap the updated versions.

 When you add new modules via `npm install <module name>`, you should run `npm shrinkwrap` again to shrinkwrap any new modules that have been downloaded.